Esprit’s disclosure statement

 Esprit does not currently verify its labor supply chain specifically for foreign contract workers, as existing policies make the risk of workers hired cross-border through labor brokers miniscule and, if it happens, immediately manageable.

 Esprit’s Code of Conduct Audit Program includes both audits and issue remediation assistance.
-To implement its Code of Conduct Audit Program, Esprit relies on its membership in the Business Social Compliance Initiative (BSCI), a well-recognized audit program.
-Participation in such a industry-wide program helps reduce duplication and increase the leverage of labor and social compliance audit efforts through the sharing of audit information by participating companies.
+To implement its Code of Conduct Audit Program, Esprit relies on its membership in the Business Social Compliance Initiative (BSCI) a well-recognized audit program.
+Participation in such an industry-wide program helps reduce duplication and increase the leverage of labor and social compliance audit efforts through the sharing of audit information by participating companies.
 Esprit also conducts internal audits to supplement these external programs.

 BSCI audits are conducted by third-party auditors.
 Esprit’s Social Compliance staff works closely with appointed BSCI auditors to ensure understanding of Esprit’s and the BSCI’s codes of conduct and standardize and maximize information gathering.
 Audit methodology includes a review of internal management systems (including management interviews and documents review), and worker interviews.